Layering up for the cold is always advised but is an absolute must when heading to the slopes.

 Thermal Base Layers

-Base layers are designed to be tight-fitting to retain heat underneath other removable layers that can be added or taken off depending on your comfort.
+Base layers are designed to be tight-fitting in order to retain heat underneath other removable layers that can be added or taken off depending on your comfort.

 You can wear a base layer on your top and bottom half to keep your entire body as comfortable and warm as possible.
 Base layer tops are frequently advised, but many can forget about the bottom half, which is just as important.